 Occasional forgetfulness is not the same as memory loss.
 Normal age related memory lapses include forgetting what you walked into a room for, and sometimes misplacing personal items.
-More serious memory problems could be an early warning of Alzheimer’s/dementia – see this description on age related memory changes for more detail.
+More serious memory problems could be an early warning of Alzheimer’s/dementia – see this description of normal age related memory changes for more detail.

 Online Number Span Memory Test

 This well known memory test is used in many cognitive and neuroscience research labs.
-The Digit Span test can be a useful screening tool to test for possible signs of dementia and cognitive impairment.
+The Number Span test can be a useful screening tool to test for possible signs of dementia and cognitive impairment.